Share this Post

 After much deliberation we came to the realization that we had worked with companies that were almost identical from a demographic perspective, and who’s customer profiles even had a lot of similarities, yet one company thrived and the other did not.
 So, where was the disparity?
 What was missing?
 By our estimation, the difference could be found in the values of both the owner and the company as a whole.

 “Ah Ha!” we said.
 “That’s what’s missing.
-Personal values!”
+Personal core values!”
 In our business and many other’s around the globe, the relationship is more important than the process, and we found that it is 100% necessary for the values of our clients to match our own if we are going to work together and accomplish any level of success.

-So, the list which follows (thought not complete) was different from anything we had done previously.
+So, the list which follows (though not complete) was different from anything we had done previously.
 This helped us to better cater our message to the right individual, not just the right “company”.
-Feel free to use it as a guide, but spend some time making your own values list.
+Feel free to use it as a guide, but spend some time making your own core values list.
 Look back at the best clients you have ever had and ask yourselves why.
 I’ll bet it had more to do with the values-match than total revenue.